hsk3mis/learn-you-a-haskell-for-great-good/README.md

     * Bound variable = was free, but has been bound to a specific value (or set of values)

 * Modules
+    * import Data.List (nub, sort)      //import only some of the functions
+    * import Data.List hiding (nub)     //don't import some functions
+    * import qualified Data.Map as M    //import qualified functions (if you have name clashes) use M.filter instead of Data.Map.filter

+    * foldl'    = strict version of foldl; NOT lazy version of foldl Due to the lazy nature of the folds, the accumulator value isn't actually updated as the folding happens.
+        What actually happens is that the accumulator kind of makes a promise that it will compute its value when asked to actually produce the result (also called a thunk).
+        That happens for every intermediate accumulator and all those thunks overflow your stack.

+        The strict folds aren't lazy buggers and actually compute the intermediate values as they go along instead of filling up your stack with thunks.
+        So if you ever get stack overflow errors when doing lazy folds, try switching to their strict versions.